 Statistically, the defense is right on par with last year’s historically great one.
 A.J.
 McCarron has developed into the best quarterback that Nick Saban has had at Alabama.
 There’s more depth at running back than in years past.
 The Crimson Tide have three or four legitimate go-to wide receivers, too.
 And, oh, by the way, they also happen to have one of the best offensive lines I’ve ever seen in college football.

 At this point, I don’t think the Tide have any tangible weakness, but if there was one that might concern me, it’s the “intangible” one of experience.
 Say what you want about McCarron, but he’s never played in an environment like he’s going to on Saturday night, and neither have many of the defensive starters.
 Alabama’s best running back (T.J.
 Yeldon) and wide receiver (Amari Cooper) haven’t either, meaning that they could, hypothetically, be prone to an unexpected mistake.
 And as we know, one mistake could turn a game like this.

 Otherwise, that’s the best I’ve got.

-But they are the one with the fewest flaws.
+Because they are the team with the fewest flaws.